fangsenberry/437_final_project_fa23/README.md

 - Ensure all drivers for the radar module are installed on the Raspberry Pi.
 - For detailed radar module setup, refer to the manufacturer's documentation.

+### Post Processing and Plotting:
+1. Run `python3 plot_positions_radar.py` to generate a plot of the detected person's location, and them moving through the space, use the appropriate path to the data file.
+You can edit it in the `main()` function.

 ---